FAA still needs to strengthen Boeing oversight after Max crashes, inspector general says

 FAA survey finds employees under ‘strong’ pressure from industry and in fear of retaliation for raising safety concerns

-The crashes were caused by a new piece of software on the Max that could push down the plane’s nose.
-The pilots of the two jets that crashed were overwhelmed by the system, known as the Maneuvering Characteristics Augmentation System, or MCAS, after faulty sensor data caused it to turn on repeatedly.
-In both cases, they were unable to pull up as the jets plunged.
+The crashes were caused by software on the Max that could push down the plane’s nose.
+The pilots of the two jets that crashed were overwhelmed by the system, known as the Maneuvering Characteristics Augmentation System, or MCAS, after faulty sensor data caused it to activate repeatedly.
+In both cases, the pilots were unable to correct as the jets plunged.

 After the second crash, the jets were grounded worldwide while Boeing redesigned the software.
-The FAA approved the new design in November and airlines gradually have been reincorporating the Max into their fleets.
+The FAA approved the new design in November and airlines gradually have been reincorporating the Max.

-In the aftermath of the crashes, investigators exposed systemic problems at the FAA and some half a dozen previous reports have identified similar issues to those outlined in the new inspector general review.
+After the crashes, investigators uncovered systemic problems at the FAA and about half a dozen previous reports have identified similar issues to those outlined in the latest inspector general review.

-The report uncovered new details demonstrating flaws in FAA management and oversight, including discrepancies in how the agency assigns its employees and lapses in how they communicate with each other.
+The report addressed details demonstrating flaws in FAA management and oversight, including discrepancies in how the agency assigns its employees and lapses in how they communicate with each other.

 The auditors described a pair of meetings in 2016 — one a briefing for FAA personnel, another a meeting with foreign regulators also attended by FAA employees — during which key details of MCAS were discussed.

-In a May 2016 briefing, according to auditors, FAA flight test personnel were told about “the increased maximum range of MCAS,” a critical issue other investigators said was at the core of the two deadly crashes.
+In a May 2016 briefing, according to auditors, FAA flight test personnel were told about “the increased maximum range of MCAS,” a critical issue other investigators said was at the core of the crashes.
 But FAA engineers working in its Aircraft Certification division “were unaware of the significant changes,” according to the audit.

 “Communication channels between FAA Aircraft Certification and Flight Standards offices are not clear and do not ensure all critical knowledge is shared,” the auditors wrote.

-That lack of communication at the FAA came as Boeing employees were seeking to defraud the agency, the Justice Department said in January as part of a $2.5 billion settlement with the company.
+That lack of communication at the FAA came as Boeing employees were trying to defraud the agency, the Justice Department said in January as part of a $2.5 billion settlement with the company.

 In some cases, Boeing engineers split their time working on coming up with designs for the company, then approving them as safe in their work on the government’s behalf, the inspector general found.